thatguyinoz/ssh_connect/README.md

 *   **High-Level Summary:** A shell script to simplify and manage SSH connections by providing an interactive menu of predefined hosts.
 *   **Core Features:**
     *   Connect to frequently used hosts via a simple selection menu.
-    *   Uses SSH connection multiplexing (`ControlMaster`) to establish a persistent background connection, allowing for instant subsequent connections.
+    *   Uses SSH connection multiplexing (`ControlMaster`) for instant subsequent connections.
-    *   Opens interactive sessions in a new terminal window (if available), or in the current one.
+    *   Opens sessions in a new terminal window or the current one.
-    *   Offers to install a public SSH key for passwordless login on the first successful connection.
+    *   Offers to install a public SSH key for passwordless login.
-    *   Visually indicates (🔑) which hosts are already configured with an SSH key.
+    *   Visually indicates hosts with keys (🔑) and those behind a jumphost (↪️).
+    *   **Jumphost Support:** Connect through a bastion host by linking hosts by name.
     *   Updates a timestamp in the host file only after a successful connection.
     *   Stores host configurations in an external, easy-to-edit file.
 *   **Technology Stack:** Bash